-An update to the Aeris Android SDK is now available with an new map library!
+An update to the Aeris Android SDK is now available with a new map library!

-This first wave of AMP integration is focused on upgrading the existing legacy Aeris Overlays to AMP and pave the way for the additional layers available within our new map platform.
-In future updates of the SDK we will be adding new map options to enhance your apps and take weather visualization further than ever before.
+This first wave of AMP integration is focused on upgrading the existing legacy Aeris Overlays to AMP.
+This paves the way for the additional layers available within our new map platform.
+In future updates of the SDK we’ll add new map options to enhance your apps and take weather visualization further than ever before.

 <Warning: Shameless Plug Ahead>

-To see some of the cool new features available with AMP, check out AMP and the Map Builder tool – it’s free to try with a developer (or higher) account.
+So check out AMP and the Map Builder tool to see some of the cool new features available with AMP.
+It’s free to try with a developer (or higher) account.

-Aside from the underlying changes needed to move towards AMP, a new map feature was also added to this update: the Severe Warnings layer.
+Next let’s look at a new map layer.
+Aside from the underlying changes needed to move towards AMP, we also added the Severe Warnings layer.

-This layer limits the advisories shown on the map to only the most severe, filtering out things like weather statements and watches.
-It sounds like a small distinction, but it’s really handy when you need to know in a glance who’s under the weather gun right now.
+This layer limits the advisories shown on the map to only the most severe.
+It filters out things like weather statements and watches.
+That might sound like a small distinction, but it comes in really handy.
+Like when you need to know in a glance who’s under the weather gun right now.

-To get you started, here is a quick example of implementing and using the Severe Warnings layer.
+To get you started, here’s a quick example of implementing and using the Severe Warnings layer.
 Here we’re adding the new layer in our map initialization method:

 private void initMap()